-Ehrgeiz vs. Ehrgeiz may be one of the most infamous examples of two completely different titles having similar names, but for our "Main Event" I have a doozy, made all the more important because they are both being offered by the same exact company!
-Normally, if a TV series & a theatrically-released movie share the same name it's because the movie is an extension/reboot/compilation/etc. of the TV series, but thinking this would be the situation for these two titles would result in your mind being blown.
-Finally, the greatest question of all shall be answered: Fanservice vs. Story, which shall win?!
+Ehrgeiz vs. Ehrgeiz may be one of the most infamous examples of two completely different titles having similar names, but for our "Main Event" I have a doozy, made all the more important because they are both being offered by (sort of) the same exact company!
+Normally, if a TV series & a theatrically-released movie share the same name, it's because the movie is an extension/reboot/compilation/etc. of the TV series, but thinking this would be the situation for these two titles would result in your mind being blown.
+Finally, the greatest question of all shall be answered: Fanservice or Story!

 |Logo Battle: The movie is classier, but the TV series is more notable|